codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 toc: true
 ---

+>**NOTE**: This feature is currently in Beta.

-Explore the power of GitOps Products for Argo CD applications within GitOps Environments.
+Explore the power of GitOps Products for Argo CD applications.

 A Product unifies individual Argo CD applications that share a common element between them.
-Consider your payment applications organized  by Environments corresponding to the regions they are deployed in.
+Consider your payment applications organized  by Environments that correspond to the regions they are deployed in.
-With Products, Codefresh allows you group these applications and track them as a cohesive entity as they move through different environments.
+With Products, Codefresh allows you to group and track them as a cohesive entity as they move through different Environments.